JustinEchols/YabbaColladaDoo/README.md

 ## Example Usage
 The example program built from the source accepts two command line arguments.

-- 1) What you want to export (either -m for mesh, or -a for animation)
+- What you want to export (either -m for mesh, or -a for animation)
-- 2) Path to a collada file
+- Path to a collada file

+For example, to export the XBot mesh use (assuming you are in the same directory as the exe)

+main.exe -m ..\data\XBot.dae

+and to export the idle animation

+main.exe -a ..\data\XBot_IdleShiftWeight.dae